GenomicsAotearoa/data-management-resources/docs/modules/index.md

 # Module overview

 Here you can find a series of modules filled with tips and tricks to support you on your data management journey.
-Use what works, adapt as needed, and leave the rest.
+Use what works, adapt as needed, and feel free to leave the rest.

-We present a simplified figure describing the data lifecycle within the broader research lifecycle, and indicate at which points the accompanying modules may be most relevant for implementing the associated data management actions.
+Below we present simplified overview of the data lifecycle within the broader research lifecycle.
+Think of this as a roadmap to help navigate your own research journey.
+Modules that are particularly relevant for a particular research step are indicated by icons.

 <figure>
   <center><img src="../figures/research-lifecycle-v3.png" alt="The Data Lifecycle" style="width:65%" class="center"></center>